MshazaibHassan/secure_scms/README.md

 Role based redirection was applied in the login feature with a conditional test to redirect the administrators and the students to their own dashboard.
 The administrative blueprint introduced the CRUD functions of the students and courses.
 Student creation involved the generation of a related user record using SQLAlchemy models
 The course creation encompassed entry of new courses.
 Enrolment was made using an association table which formed the association between the courses and the students.

+Usage And GuideLines Instructions.

+First any normal user can creat an account with a name and user email, whcih they will later uses to login and log out of the system.
+Secondly they can login very easily using that password and email what they can do now is very simple.
+There are two kind of privilleges that are assigned to the users one as student and other is Admin role.
+The Admin can easily make any certain kind of changes like adding or removing studnets,